Alice-Rez/Front-end-registration-form-with-modal-and-validation/problems.md

 - make background image same for most of the sizes - place it correctly

-- add transitions to appearing/disappearing pop-up
+- is it better to make validation on change (when user fill just )

 - Write good readme for GH